School of Natural Science and Mathematics

 Environmental Science Major and Minor

 The environmental science major reflects the interdisciplinary nature of the field of environmental science.
 Solutions to the environmental issues facing our society must be scientifically sound, yet they must also be socially, economically and politically informed to be successful in promoting effective and lasting change.
-The curriculum provides a solid foundation in the natural sciences, with courses in biology, chemistry, mathematics and applied environmental science.
+The curriculum provides a solid foundation in the natural sciences, with courses in biology, chemistry, and applied environmental science.
 Students also take environmentally focused courses in the humanities and social sciences.

 Students gain hands-on experience in the field of environmental science through a required experiential component, which may be completed through an internship, research project or independent study.
 Environmental science majors are well prepared to pursue an environmental career or graduate education in the field.